More than 35 years later, the Sarah Joe mystery leaves us with more questions than answers.

-On September 10, 1988, biologist John Naughton put himself in the middle of this mystery for the second time.
-While working at Taongi atoll he came across an abandoned fibreglass boat on the coastline.
+On 10 September 1988, biologist John Naughton put himself in the middle of this mystery for the second time.
+While working at Taongi atoll he came across an abandoned fiberglass boat on the coastline.
 He could only determine part of the registration of the boat.
 But it was enough to ascertain that it came from somewhere in the Hawaiian Islands.
 Further investigation carried out at the time established that Naughton had solved the mystery of what happened to the Sarah Joe.

 A Seaman’s Burial

 The discovery of the missing Boston Whaler raised many more questions.
 There was nothing inside or around the boat itself.
 They looked for signs of life, notes, or any kind of equipment that might provide clues.
 However, there were none.
 Naughton and his team took a moment to decide what to do next, and they decided they would search the surrounding area.
 Almost immediately, the team made another discovery about a hundred yards from the boat.
 A make-shift cross fashioned from driftwood was sticking out of the top of a shallow grave.
 Also, a human mandible bone protruded out of the cairn of coral and shingle stones.

-As they examined the grave closer, they saw blank pieces of paper resting on top of the skeleton.
-All of this paper was loose but was stacked like an unbound manuscript or book.
-In between each slice of paper was what Naughton would later describe as tinfoil.
-The bundle of 3 inch square papers was roughly ¾ of an inch thick.
-They did not serve any function that the biology team could imagine.
+As they examined the grave closer, they saw blank pieces of paper, about three inches square, resting on top of the skeleton.
+All of the paper was loosely stacked like an unbound manuscript or book.
+In between each sheet of paper was what Naughton would later describe as tinfoil.
+The stack was roughly three-quarters of an inch thick, but the biology team could not imagine what the purpose of the papers could be.
 The four men collectively decided that any further excavation of the grave might be disrespectful.
 Thus, they took no additional attempts to proceed.

 Who Built the Cairn?